 The UCD Structured PhD includes several innovative measures designed to support you in achieving your academic and professional objectives.

-A PhD typically takes 4 years full-time and 6 years part time to complete.
-The examination of for the degree of PhD is based on a description of the candidate’s research written up as a theses and defended in a viva voce (oral examination).
+A PhD typically takes 4 years full-time (12 trimesters) and 6 years part time (18 trimesters) to complete.
+The examination of for the degree of PhD is based on a description of the candidate’s research written up as a thesis and defended in a viva voce (oral examination).

 All PhD students in UCD are on a structured PhD programme .
 The diagram below gives an overview of the some of the key aspects of the UCD Structured PhD.
-All aspects are covered in detail in the UCD Academic Regulations in the Documents Library.
+All aspects are covered in detail in the UCD Academic Regulations.

 You will have a Principal Supervisor, and co-supervisor if appropriate, assigned to you who will provide quality supervision, mentoring, guidance and advice throughout your programme of study.
 They will also endeavour to make you aware of all regulations, policies and codes of practice relevant to you.
 A full list of the role and responsibilities of both you as the research student and your principal supervisor are outlined in the Code of Practice for Supervisors and Research Degree Students:

-In addition to your Supervisor(s), your School (or Thematic Doctoral Programme) will appoint a Doctoral Studies Panel for you; early in your first year.
-The purpose of the Doctoral Studies Panel is to support and enhance the supervisor-student relationship, to monitor your progress during the course of your doctoral studies and to provide advice and support both to you and your supervisor(s).
+In addition to your Supervisor(s), your School will appoint a Research Studies Panel for you; early in your first year.
+The purpose of the Research Studies Panel is to support and enhance the supervisor-student relationship, to monitor your progress during the course of your doctoral studies and to provide advice and support both to you and your supervisor(s).

 Doctoral studies comprise two stages: Stage 1 is a period when you define your research plan, develop your research skills and initiate original research work for your doctorate.
 Stage 2 is primarily dedicated to continuing your original doctoral research but may also include some advanced education and training.
 In order to progress from Stage 1 to Stage 2 of your doctoral programme you must undergo a Transfer Assessment to establish that you are making progress and have the competence and capacity to complete the proposed research.